Semple Stadium

-The Semple Stadium is the home of hurling and Gaelic football for Tipperary GAA and for the province of Munster.
-Located in Thurles, County Tipperary, it is the second largest GAA stadium in Ireland (after Croke Park), with a capacity of 45,690.
-Over the decades since 1926, it has established itself as the leading venue for Munster hurling followers, hosting the Munster Hurling Final on many memorable occasions.
+FBD Semple Stadium is the home of hurling and Gaelic football for Tipperary GAA and for the province of Munster.
+Located in Thurles, County Tipperary, it is the second largest GAA stadium in Ireland (after Croke Park), with a capacity of 45,690 and named after Tom Semple, the captain of the Thurles "Blues".
+He won All-Ireland Senior Hurling Championship medals in 1900, 1906, and 1908.

+The stadium is the leading venue for Munster hurling followers, having hosted the Munster Hurling Final on many memorable occasions.

 Facilities

-The main or 'Old Stand' of the ground (also known as the 'Ardán Ó Coinneáin' or 'Dr Kinane Stand') lies across from the 'New Stand' (also known as the 'Ardán Ó Riáin') both of which are covered.
+The main or 'Old Stand' of the ground (also known as the 'Ardán Ó Coinneáin' or 'Dr Kinane Stand' named after Jeremiah Kinane) lies across from the 'New Stand' (also known as the 'Ardán Ó Riáin') both of which are covered.
 Behind the goals are two uncovered terraces known as the 'Town End' (also known as the 'Davin Terrace') and the 'Killinan End' (also known as the 'Maher Terrace') respectively.

-Currently the stadium has a capacity of 45,690 of which 24,000 are seated.
+Currently the stadium has a capacity of 45,690, of which 24,000 are seated.

 The Dome

 The sports hall accommodates a full-sized basketball court suitable for national standard competition.
 The hall is also lined for badminton, volleyball, and indoor soccer.
-It is used in the evenings and weekends by the Tipperary hurling and football teams for training and on match days, the building is used to accommodate GAA and sponsor guests for corporate lunches and functions.
+It is used in the evenings and weekends by the Tipperary hurling and football teams for training and on match days; the building is used to accommodate GAA and sponsor guests for corporate lunches and functions.
 It has also been used as a music venue.

-Future development
+Proposed development

-In July 2018 Tipperary County Board prepared to submit plans to Tipperary County Council to see the Kinnane stand redeveloped into a multi-purpose facility.
+In July 2018 Tipperary County Board prepared to submit plans to Tipperary County Council to see the Kinane stand redeveloped into a multi-purpose facility.

-The proposal would see the “Old Stand” as it is known to many, have a second level created over the concourse at the back of the stand.
+The proposal would see the "Old Stand" as it is known to many, have a second level created over the concourse at the back of the stand.
 The half nearest the Killinan End terrace will be dedicated to players and will include a full-sized gym, physio room, stats/analysis room plus changing rooms and toilet facilities.
 The other half, towards the Sarsfields Centre side, would include a function room to accommodate up to 250 people, with adjoining bar and kitchen facility for catering.
 The development will also include a new corridor leading to a new VIP enclosure area in the Kinnane stand.
 The estimated cost of the project is €5 million.

 The planning application for the development was lodged with Tipperary County Council in April 2019.
-The planning application also includes reconfiguration of the seating area and modifications to the ground floor, including turnstiles, the construction of a new exit gate, and three service cores providing access to upper floor levels, which will include wheelchair-accessible turnstiles.
+The planning application included reconfiguration of the seating area and modifications to the ground floor, including turnstiles, the construction of a new exit gate, and three service cores providing access to upper floor levels, which would include wheelchair-accessible turnstiles.
 Wilson Architecture in Cork was commissioned to help put together the planning application.
 Planning permission was granted in April 2020.